Brian Lara Cricket (series)

 Brian Lara Cricket is a series of six cricket video games that are endorsed by the West Indian cricketer Brian Lara and published by Codemasters.

 Games

 As of 2007, there are six games in the Brian Lara Cricket series on eight video game systems, spanning thirteen years.

 Brian Lara Cricket

 Brian Lara Cricket is the first game in the series to be endorsed by Brian Lara.
-It was developed by Audiogenic and published by Codemasters in 1994 for DOS and then a year later in 1995 for the Sega Mega Drive and Commodore Amiga systems.
+It was developed by Audiogenic and published by Codemasters in 1994 for DOS and then a year later in 1995 for the Mega Drive and Amiga systems.

 Brian Lara Cricket '96

 Also known as Lara '96, this game is a new version of Brian Lara Cricket on the Mega Drive with updated player names and statistics.
 It is the final game in the series to be developed by Audiogenic and was published by Codemasters in 1996.

 Brian Lara Cricket '99

 Released in 1999, this was the first 3D accelerated game in the series.
 It was the first fifth generation game in the series, developed and shipped by Codemasters for the Sony PlayStation and Windows platforms with commentary provided by Geoffrey Boycott and Jonathan Agnew.
 This game was also branded as Shane Warne Cricket '99 in Australia and New Zealand.